Errorsprngtrap/Ulc_Retro/Moveset/SansTeam/LittleTale Sans.md

 ### ***Attack :***
 1. [ ] Box Rush : Send a rush of small cube that explode and launch bone in the air on contact with something
 2. [ ] Boning Ball : a ball of bone will bounce around sending 4 bone flying each time before fully exploding releasing 6 bone
-3. [ ] Laser Gun : Sans take is gun making a dot appear where he want to fire when a fire a laser beam charge and hit ya
+3. [ ] Laser Gun : Sans take is gun making a dot appear where he want to fire when he want to fire a laser beam charge and hit ya
 4. [ ] Blaster : sans spawn a small blaster
 5. [ ] BoneZone : Send a quick bonezone
 6. [ ] Force and TP (let ya select with key input)